 ✦ Organize your finances well in advance.
 It’s important to make sure you are pre-approved for a mortgage before you start house hunting.
 It’s frustrating to find the home you want, only to find you can’t get the loan you need.
 You need at least 5% of the purchase price for a down payment.
 The down payment has to be in your account for 90 days unless it is a gifted down payment.
 Ensure that you have at least 1.5% of the purchase price left over to cover closing costs.

-Closing costs are the additional expenses incurred to complete your home purchase.
+Closing costs are the is additional expenses incurred to complete your home purchase.
 This includes Lawyer fees & Land Transfer Taxes.
-You will need a real estate lawyer to ensure all the documentation is completed accurately.
+You will need a real estate lawyer to ensure all the documentation is completed accurately, as well as to register your mortgage and register you as the new owner of the property.
 Land Transfer taxes are the province’s fee for documenting a change in ownership of the property.

-✦ Use a Real Estate Agent.
-A realtor will help you find the right home along with any conditions to consider while writing your offer to purchase.
-It’s ideal to get a referral from friends/family (or your mortgage broker) for a real estate agent who is familiar with the area.
-You’ll likely spend lot of time with your realtor searching for homes, so make sure they’re someone you feel comfortable working with.
+✦ Use a Real Estate Agent, there is no cost to work with a real estate agent when you are buying a house.
+Real estate agents will help you find the right home and offer you advice on what price to offer, along with any conditions you should consider while writing your offer to purchase.
+It’s a good idea to get a referral from friends or family (or your mortgage broker) for a real estate agent who is familiar with the area.
+You’ll likely spend lot of time with your real estate agent searching for homes, so make sure you choose someone you feel comfortable working with.
+I personally know a few fantastic realtors I can refer if a client is in need of one.

 There are few things that take place upon closing: